baijum/selenium-python/source/getting-started.rst

 .. note::

-  The `assertIn` API is only available in Python 2.7 unittest module.
+  The `assertIn` API is only available in Python 2.7 and above.

 WebDriver offers a number of ways to find elements using one of the `find_element_by_*` methods.
 For example, the input text element can